Cat Body Language - Examples and Pictures

 Cat body language: head

 The feline's face and head positioning can indicate a lot about its state of mind.
-For example, a bowed head can suggest fear, submission and even anger.
-On the contrary, when raised or slightly forward, it indicates well-being, confidence, tolerance and even invitation.
+For example, a bowed head can suggest fear, submission, and even anger.
+On the contrary, when raised or slightly forward, it indicates well-being, confidence, tolerance, and even invitation.
+Additionally, a cat that tilts its head may be expressing curiosity or interest in something new or unfamiliar.

 Cat body language: eyes

-A cat’s eyes, like a humans, are like a window into the soul.
+A cat’s eyes, like a human's, are like a window into the soul.
 When a cat is squinting while they are being petted, it’s a sign of relaxation.
-When your cat’s eyes are opened widely, this is often translated into a state of fear, curiosity or alertness.
+When your cat’s eyes are opened widely, this often translates into a state of fear, curiosity, or alertness.
 In addition, when analyzing your cat’s mood through their eyes, you cannot discard the importance of their pupils.
 For more about the meaning behind pupil size and shape in cats, we recommend reading our article where we discuss, why does my cat have dilated pupils?
+It should be noted that slow blinking is another sign of trust and affection in cats.

 Cat body language: tail

-A low tail in cats is not normal and signifies that your cat is scared, angry or depressed.
+A low tail in cats is not normal and signifies that your cat is scared, angry, or depressed.
 A lifted tail, on the other hand, is a sign that your cat is happy and content.
-If your cat’s tail is rigid and vibrant, it indicates emotion and pleasure, whereas if it is arched it signifies curiosity, intrigue and even insecurity.
+If your cat’s tail is rigid and vibrant, it indicates emotion and pleasure, whereas if it is arched it signifies curiosity, intrigue, and even insecurity.
 When a cat’s tail is huffed, it's a clear sign that your feline is angry.
+Furthermore, a tail that swishes back and forth can indicate excitement or agitation.

 The movement of a cat’s tail is also indicative of mood.
 When the tail moves slowly it suggests happiness, whereas when it moves fast, it displays irritation.
 For more, take a look at our article where we analyze why is my cat’s tail lifted up?